relaycorp/fanqiang-poc/README.md

 we would've used the WireGuard® protocol had it not been for its current implementations, which would make it too risky and costly to deploy to production in our case.
 If this project takes off,
-we'll probably replace our VPN protocol with WireGuard®, so we can focus on the tunnelling.
+we'll probably contribute to WireGuard®, so we can replace our VPN protocol and focus on the tunnelling.